17,800 cars yet to have Takata Alpha airbags replaced risk failing WoF

 Patena urged owners of BMW, Honda, Lexus, Mazda, Nissan and Toyota vehicles who haven't checked for the compulsory recall to enter their registration plate details at the Rightcar website.

-The Motor Trade Association welcomed the government's move to prevent cars fitted with the faulty airbags getting a WoF.
+The Motor Trade Association welcomed the Government's move to prevent cars fitted with the faulty airbags getting a WoF.

 "It is not safe for people to drive around in cars with airbags that will not work properly," MTA chief executive Craig Pomare said.